Harper, running game controls Ceramics as Rock Hill gets first home playoff win, 26-10 - The Tribune

 “I’d like to take my offensive line to dinner but I don’t have any money,” said Harper with a laugh.
 “They did a great job.”

-The offensive line of centers Landon Harper and Seth Schob, guards Jacob Schwab and David Jenkins, tackles Lane Smith and Andrew Medinger and ends Brayden Malone, Andrew Clark and James Knipp consistently gave the backs running room.
+The offensive line of centers Landon Harper and Seth Schob, guards Jacob Schwab, David Jenkins and Brice Schob, tackles Lane Smith and Andrew Medinger and ends Brayden Malone, Andrew Clark and James Knipp consistently gave the backs running room.

 Crooksville took opening kickoff but was forced to punt after four plays.
 The 47-yard punt went into the end zone and the Redmen had the ball for the first time.